-Blankets can take a lot of yarn and as such, it is important to make sure you have enough yarn before beginning the project.
-As a general guideline, one yard per stitch might be required for making a baby blanket while an average twin bed-sized blanket takes between 300-330 yards.
-Keep in mind though that there are many different kinds of blankets.
-Size and thickness will have an impact on how much yarn you’ll need to make your blanket.
-There are also many different styles, colors, and patterns depending on which you prefer you’ll need different yardage.
+Blankets can take a lot of yarn, so it is essential to ensure you have enough yarn before beginning the project.
+As a general guideline, one yard per stitch might be required for making a baby blanket, while an average twin bed-sized blanket takes between 300-330 yards.
+Remember, though, that there are many different kinds of blankets.
+Size and thickness will impact how much yarn you need to make your blanket.
+There are also many different styles, colors, and patterns depending on which you prefer, you’ll need different yardage.

 Calculate how many yards of yarn you’ll need for your blanket

 An excellent way to figure out how much yarn you need is to know the size you want your blanket to be, then calculate how many stitches you will need.
 For example, if your finished blanket was going to measure 36 x 48 inches, but you wanted it loose (not too tight) and with ruffles around the edge, your starting chain would need to be 480 + 6 = 486 stitches.